ascenttree/tengo/README.md

-# jj-go
+# tengo
-A go implementation of JJ/GouGou/RockRock's server (yes this name is temporary)
+Tengo is a complete reimplementation of the osu!arcade Tencho server in Golang.

+# TODO: write an actual readme